TarikHuber/rmw-shell/README.md

 This project was bootstrapped with [NWB](https://github.com/insin/nwb).

+Here is an article that should explain what `rmw-shell`is about and why it was made for: [Beyond create-react-app (CRA)](https://codeburst.io/beyond-create-react-app-cra-a2063196a124)

 This is a `shell` for my future applications with the minimum features I would like them to have.
 Because of this I have designed it to be as simple as possible and without regrets about feature implementations.

 You can find an example of this project in this [DEMO](https://www.react-most-wanted.com/).